Nature of Registration

 The superintendent registrar has the power to make enquiries as to whether a registration has been made and whether the particulars entered are correct.
 He may serve notice for information of persons who have information.

-The superintendent registrar may give information on conditions to various parties, including information about passport applications, applications in relation to citizenship, social welfare applications, road traffic licenses, certain health programs, social welfare eligibility, and housing eligibility.
+The superintendent registrar may give information on conditions to various parties, including information about passport applications, applications in relation to citizenship, social welfare applications, road traffic licenses, certain health programmes, social welfare eligibility and housing eligibility.
 The fees payable are published by law.

 It is an offence to alter or change any information in a registry index.
 It is an offence to fail or refuse to register a birth, stillbirth, marriage or death where a person is obliged to do so.